Kalin Reservoir, one of the highest mountain roads of Bulgaria

-The road to the summit is called Road to Vintcheto.
+The road to the reservoir is called Road to Vintcheto.
 Located in the Rila mountain range, the surface is concrete (in pretty bad conditions), narrow and steep.
 There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
 This route is not recommended if your passengers are prone to car sickness.
 Vintcheto, the summit, is marked by a crumbling old building.
 To get there you’ll have nearly 18km (with 28 hairpin turns) at an average gradient of nine per cent, with some parts up to 20%.